farvardin/garvuino/README.md

 ![](breadboard/garvuino_09g_breadboard_only_bb.png)

-Please refer to this folder.
+Please refer to [this folder](breadboard) for the fritzing sources and pdf version.

 ## PCB

-Please refer to this folder.
+Please refer to [this folder](pcb) for the fritzing sources and gerber files.

 ## Links